elegentair/asc/README.md

 Window Colors (background and text)
 Optional Simple Window Borders

-*Windows Support is not currently planned, as this library uses termios to manipulate terminal properties*
+*Windows Support is not currently planned, as this library uses termios to manipulate terminal properties.
+Such support could and may be easily added in the future by editing the screen class*